flowingis/frontsize-less/README.md

 If you'd like to see more features, visit [frontsize.com][site] website.

-Documentation is [in progress][docs] and *far to be completed* but the best doc is the code itself, isn't it?
+Documentation will be available on SASS version via sassdoc.

+---

-Next release details
+Release 2.7.0 details
 ---

 **Features**